Please ensure Javascript is enabled for purposes of website accessibility

 1. Split Your Refund Strategically

-If you’re torn between multiple financial priorities, consider splitting your refund.
+If you’re torn between multiple financial priorities, you can turn your refund into a simple tax refund debt payoff strategy.
 For example, you might use half to pay down credit card debt and the other half to boost your savings.
 This balanced approach allows you to address both immediate and long-term financial goals.

 2. Teach Financial Literacy to Your Family